TwiN/health/README.md

 }
 ```

-By default, the handler will return `UP` when the status is down, and `DOWN` when the status is down.
+By default, the handler will return `UP` when the status is up, and `DOWN` when the status is down.
 If you prefer using JSON, however, you may initialize the health handler like so:
 ```go
 router.Handle("/health", health.Handler().WithJSON(true))